opensha/ucerf3-etas-launcher/README.md

 ## Configuring ETAS Simulations

 ETAS simulations are defined with [JSON](https://beginnersbook.com/2015/04/json-tutorial/) configuration files.
-The simplest way to get started is to modify an example in the [json_examples directory](json_examples) and to read the [file format documentation](json_examples/README.md).
 These files describe the simulation parameters (start time, inclusion of spontaneous ruptures, etc), optional input 'trigger' ruptures (if you are simulating the aftermath of a scenario or real event), output directory, and path to various required UCERF3 inputs and cache files (located in the [inputs directory](inputs)).
+When you're ready to start running your own ETAS simulations, the simplest way to get started is to modify an example in the [json_examples directory](json_examples) and to read the [file format documentation](json_examples/README.md).

 ## Running Single-Machine ETAS Simulations